 March 21 Campaign

 MCoS is running a provincial educational anti-racism campaign linked to the activity kit we created that features content about how to recognize and reject racism.
 We have also launched a social media campaign to accompany this campaign using #MarchOutRacism.

-From March 1-22, we invite members, partners, schools, workplaces, faith groups and the public to use the activity kit in creative ways and record the event with photos and video and post to social media using #MarchOutRacism.
+During March we invite members, partners, schools, workplaces, faith groups and the public to use the activity kit in creative ways and record the event with photos and video and post to social media using #MarchOutRacism.

 March 21 Events